neoromantic/obsidian-garden/src/site/notes/5 - Медиа/фильмы/No Bears.md

 ---

 # No Bears (2022)

-Two parallel love stories in which the partners are thwarted by hidden, inevitable obstacles, the force of superstition, and the mechanics of power.
+​​Two parallel love stories in which the partners are thwarted by hidden, inevitable obstacles, the force of superstition, and the mechanics of power.

+**7.3** on [object Object]